sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-filter/_index.md

 Event filters give you control over which events continue through your pipeline and become alerts.
 For example, use the [built-in is_incident event filter][7] to allow only high-priority events through your Sensu pipeline and reduce noise for operators.

-To tell Sensu which event filters you want to apply, you list them in your [handler][2] definition.
+To tell Sensu which event filters you want to apply, you list them in your [pipeline][2] definitions.
 Sensu compares your observation data in events against the [expressions][6] in your event filters to determine whether each event should continue through the pipeline or be removed.
 Event filters can be [inclusive or exclusive][4], so you can require events to match or not match your filter expressions.